basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-golang.md

 So to recap, in this chapter we learned:

-* How to choose bucket names
+* How to choose bucket names.
 * How to choose natural keys based on how we want to partition our data.